damiancalabresi/msml602-final-project/MSML602 - Damian Calabresi - Final Project - Report.md

 ### C. Hypothesis

-It's usually accepted that authoritarian regimes don't help the support of minorities and women, and democratic values are important to protect human rights.
-When comparing measurement of the level of democracy on each country, and the support for women's rights, we hypothesize that there is a correlation between the two.
+It's widely accepted that authoritarian regimes tend to suppress the rights of women and minorities, and democratic values are important to protect human rights.
+This study hypothesizes a positive correlation between the level of democracy in a country and the strength of its protections for women's rights.

-We understand that to find a correlation across the globe, we need to consider the cultural, religious, and economic values of each country, as this relationship will be different on countries with distant cultures and traditions.
-We believe the religion and religious diversity of a country is a mild indicator of those cultural differences.
+To examine this relationship globally, it is necessary to consider the cultural, religious, and economic values of each country, as this relationship is different on countries with distant cultures and traditions.
+We believe the religion and religious diversity of a country serve as limited proxies for cultural variation.

 ### D. Contribution

-Existing literature has focused on the relationship between democracy and women rights without proper measurement and comparison of indicators.
+Existing literature has focused on the relationship between democracy and women rights without rigorous measurement and comparison of the relevant indicators.
 Those that have been done [1], search for global correlations without separating countries by continent, religion, or economic status.
+This paper aims to address those gaps by doing a segmented, exhaustive analysis that accounts for these cultural differences.

 ## II.
 Literature Review

 ### A. Previous Work

 Behr,Daniela Monika; Perrin,Caroline Sabine Marie; Hyland,Marie Caitriona; Trumbic,Tea.
 Empowering Change : Assessing the Role of Democracy, Civil Society, and Women’s Rights Groups in Advancing Legal Gender Equality (English).
-Policy Research working paper ; no. WPS 10788; PEOPLE; RRR Washington, D.C. : World Bank Group. http://documents.worldbank.org/curated/en/099741306032438849 https://doi.org/10.60572/aqdz-9671
+Policy Research working paper ; no. WPS 10788; PEOPLE; RRR Washington, D.C. : World Bank Group. https://doi.org/10.60572/aqdz-9671

-The research includes an exhaustive analysis of the laws and regulations created on each country over the years and how they affect 8 legal indicators of women's equality.
+This study includes an exhaustive analysis of the laws and regulations created on each country over the years and how they affect 8 legal indicators of women's equality.
 They translated the legal framework of 190 countries into 8 measurements.
 The research analyzes women's legal rights across eight domains: Mobility, Workplace, Pay, Marriage, Parenthood, Entrepreneurship, Assets, and Pension.
 The paper presents a comprehensive analysis of the role and importance of active civil society organizations and women's rights groups in advancing legal gender equality.
 The results reveal that higher levels of democracy and a more active civil society are positively associated with advances in legal equality between men and women.

-The investigation didn't find significant correlation between the levels of democracy found in the Polity5 dataset and the 8 legal indicators of women's equality, except for the Workplace predictor.

-The analysis doesn't consider other confounding factors in this relationship, like regional, cultural, or religious differences.
+However, the study found only limited correlation between democratic governance—as measured by the Polity5 dataset—and the eight legal indicators, with the Workplace domain being the sole significant exception.
+Importantly, the analysis does not account for potential confounding variables such as regional, cultural, or religious differences, which may influence both democracy levels and its correlation with gender equality measurements.

 ## III.
 Methodology
 ### A. Data Collection
-Data was collected through search on the WWW and consulting well-known institutions and organizations that research on the impact of women's rights and democracy.
+Data were collected through online research and by consulting reputable institutions and organizations that study the intersection of democracy and women’s rights.

 The datasets used for this investigation are:
 - World Bank Group.
 (2024).
 Women, Business and the Law 1.0 Data for 1971-2024.
 Retrieved from https://wbl.worldbank.org/en/wbl-data